UncleTensor/BittAudio/README.md

 ## Validators

 The Validators are responsible for initiating the generation process by providing prompts to the Miners on the network.
 These prompts serve as the input text for the subsequent TTS model.
-The Validators evaluates the quality of the generated audio produced by the Miners and rewards them based on the perceived quality.
+The Validators evaluate the quality of the generated audio produced by the Miners and reward them based on the perceived quality.

 ## Miners

 Miners in the Audio Subnetwork are tasked with generating audio from the text prompts received from the Validators.
-Starting with the leverage of advanced text-to-speech models, miners aim to produce high-fidelity and natural-sounding voice recordings.
-The quality of the generated audio is crucial, as it directly influences the miner's rewards.
+Leveraging advanced text-to-speech models, miners aim to produce high-fidelity, natural-sounding voice recordings.
+The quality of the generated audio is crucial, as it directly influences the miners' rewards.

 ## Workflow